MicrosoftDocs/memdocs/memdocs/configmgr/core/clients/manage/cmg/configure-azure-ad.md

 ### Disable Azure AD authentication for non-device or user tenants
 <!--8537319-->

-If your devices are in an Azure AD tenant that's separate from the tenant with a subscription for the CMG compute resources, starting in version 2010 you can disable authentication for tenants not associated with users and devices.
+If your devices are in an Azure AD tenant that's separate from the tenant with a subscription for the CMG compute resources, you can disable authentication for tenants not associated with users and devices.

 1. Open the properties of the **Cloud Management** service.